 - Synthetic Dataset - 1st & 3rd Tuesday of the month 2:30-3:30 pm ET

-The Project Dashboard, which currently can be viewed by anyone with an N3C Data Enclave account, provides a list of approved projects.
-It includes:
+The Project Dashboard located inside the N3C Data Enclave can be viewed by anyone with an Enclave account.
+It provides a more detailed list of approved projects and the ability to request collaboration:

 - Project title